alonso-bh/PDIH/Practicas_y_Seminarios/P4/README.md

 32 scalefont % Scale the font to 20 points
 setfont % Make it the current font

-newpath % Start a new path
+% Dibujar el texto
+newpath

 250 420  moveto
 (SEGUROS "LA NACIONAL" ) show

-/Times-Roman findfont % Get the basic font
+% cambiar letra a regular (no negrita) para el resto de datos /Times-Roman findfont % Get the basic font
 30 scalefont % Scale the font to 20 points
 setfont % Make it the current font